 The beds are lovely, by the way, wrapped in Italian sheets and floral-stitched linen quilts with piles of goose-down pillows.
 Unapologetically old-fashioned and sumptuous, the rooms do not lack a single modern convenience.

 Stonehouse and Plow & Angel occupy a sandstone building built in 1889, which originally served as a packing house for surrounding citrus orchards.
-The sturdy vine-covered structure (Stonehouse upstairs, the pub downstairs) safely withstood the mudslide, but the underground wine cellar swallowed five feet of mud.
+The sturdy vine-covered structure (Stonehouse is upstairs, the pub is downstairs) withstood the mudslide, but the underground wine cellar unfortunately swallowed five feet of mud.
 A total loss, the cellar had to be gutted and rebuilt, then restocked anew by sommelier Tristan Pitre, who gathered 12,000 bottles of the world’s finest wines and vintages, including the deepest vertical of Chateau Petrus currently available in the United States.

 If there’s a better restaurant in Santa Barbara than Stonehouse, I haven’t found it.